 Patchwork designs, stamps, and label making accessories are all able to be purchased for your ScanNCut machine.
 If you want to glitz something up, there are foil starter kits, lace patterns, and even rhinestones.
 Or, you can keep things more traditional with embossing and the calligraphy kits.

-However, it's worth mentioning ScanNCut machines come packaged with everything you need to start creating out-of-the-box.
+Generally, ScanNCut machines come packaged with everything you need to start creating out-of-the-box.
 Generally this means you get the tools – such as a spatula, blades and mats, the exact accessories depend on the model you choose – but it also includes the device's built-in scanner and CPU, accessed via an LCD touchscreen.
 Unlike Cricut and Silhouette you don't need to invest in a tablet or PC to get crafting.

 The Brother ScanNCut range works alongside a free cloud-based design application called CanvasWorkspace, which is available for PC and Mac (but not Android).
 So, crafters, you are able to design when and where you want, then send your projects wirelessly from your computer to your ScanNCut or transfer them via USB flash drive.